amirmasoudabdol/Bilbo/docs/data-strategies.md

 ## General Graded Response Model[@Samejima_1997]

 The current implementation of the Graded Response Model is based on the model introduced by Samejima[@Samejima_1997] where we use Rasch model as the default response function.
-According to Rasch model, the probablity of person $j$ answering an item $i$ correctly, $Pr(X_{ij} = 1)$, can be calculated based on the difficulty, $\beta$, of the item $i$ and the ability, $\theta$, of a person $j$ with the following model[@Embretson_2000]:
+According to Rasch model, the probablity of person $j$ answering an item $i$ correctly, $Pr(X_{ij} = 1)$, can be calculated based on the difficulty, $\beta_{i}$, of the item $i$ and the ability, $\theta_{j}$, of a person $j$ with the following model[@Embretson_2000]:

 $$ Pr(X_{ij} = 1) = \frac{exp(\theta_j - \beta_i)}{1 + exp(\theta_j - \beta_i)} $$

 Besides [general design parameters](/data-strategies.md#study-design), we need to provide *number of categories*, as well as *number of items* per category to be able to completely setup a GRM.
-Thereafter, like before, we need to configure define the underlying distributions of *abilities* and *difficulties*.
-Figure 2 shows the schematic of GRM as it is going to be modelled by SAM.
+Thereafter, like before, we also need to define the underlying distributions of *abilities* and *difficulties*.
+Figure 2 shows the schematic of GRM as it is being implemented in SAM.

 ![General Graded Response Model](/figures/Data_Strategy_GRM.png)

+- [ ] TODO: Improve the table

 | **Parameters** | **Value** / **Type**     |
 |:---------------|:-------------------------|